sfc-gh-dwilczak/tutorials/docs/snowflake/science/model_registry/index.md

 Lets upload our [notebook we downloaded](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/science/model_registry/notebook/notebook.ipynb) earlier.

 ## Run the notebook
-To run the notebook we'll first have to install the needed packages to build our model.
+To run the notebook we'll first have to install the needed package ``snowflake-ml-python`` to build and save our model.
+The package comes with ``sklearn`` with it.

-IMAGE
+IMAGES OF NOTEBOOK.

+IMAGES OF MODEL AND VERSIONS.

 ## Use the model via SQL
 Now that we have our model saved into our model registry, lets use the model via sql to make a prediction.
 Lets open a new worksheet.

 === ":octicons-image-16: Setup"